choosyxyz/choosyxyz/README.md

 # 👋 Welcome to My GitHub Profile!

 ## 🚀 About Me
 Hi, I'm **Choosy**, a driven and passionate individual with big dreams!
-I'm working on **ChoosyAI**, aiming to build largest ai langage modle .
+I'm working on **ChoosyAI**, aiming to build the largest AI language model.
 I'm dedicated to achieving my goals with relentless focus and constant learning.

 ## 💼 My Projects
 Here’s what I’m working on: